“God pours into our lives … He doesn’t dribble it.”

 And when I thought back through the Bible, I couldn’t see any dribbling or stinginess either—physically or spiritually.

-Adam and Eve: a lush garden home in a breathtaking world; Abraham: blessings and descendants as the star-filled sky; Joseph: slavery and prison to the authority of Pharaoh; Israelites: a land and a life flowing with milk and honey; David: lowly shepherd to powerful king; Solomon: wisdom and worldly goods beyond measure; Jesus Christ: gave up His life for us.
+Adam and Eve: a lush garden home in a breathtaking world; Abraham: blessings and descendants as the star-filled sky; Joseph: slavery and prison to second in command next to Pharaoh; Israelites: a land and a life flowing with milk and honey; David: lowly shepherd to powerful king; Solomon: wisdom and worldly goods beyond measure; Jesus Christ: gave up His life for us.

 Nothing stingy about that.